Making Sense of Oracle Technology Enterprise Agreements

 Paul Bullen, Principal License Consultant Version 1

 Imagine not having to count your use of Oracle products or to be able to deploy as much as you like without paying a single penny more.
-This sounds too good to be true but with careful planning, this is what an Oracle Enterprise Agreement can do for you.
+This sounds too good to be true but with careful planning, this is what Oracle Technology Enterprise Agreements can do for you.

 Most users of Oracle products are used to the long-standing metrics such as Processor and Named User Plus as perpetual licenses, however it is worth considering if your deployment of products warrants an alternative mechanism.
 In this article, we will consider the standard Enterprise Technology Agreements available from Oracle.